rogerjdeangelis/utl-extract-a-string-between-two-arbireay-characters/README.md

     There are only a few places where regular expression are superior to SAS character functions?

-        Problems for regular expressions use use SAS character function
+        Problems for regular expressions use SAS character function

          1. Do the two lists have any common words if prxmatch('/MAY|STEVE/',"ROGER MAY PENG")>0 then put 'MAY is in both strings';